ThePotDude/debian-dotfiles/README.md

 # debian-dotfiles

 Personal collection of configuration files for a Sway desktop on Debian.
+Catppuccin Mauve themed.

 ## Contents